 244 Shoreline Hwy and 2 Miller Ave, 415.383.4200

 Sip a “Gold Rush” (Old Forester bourbon, local honey, lemon) at the room-length bar while noshing on pork belly steamed buns or dive into Shorty’s Tall Reuben in the TV-free front room.
 Up the coziness factor in the back room as you tuck into a margherita pizza cooked in the wood-fired oven at this spacious Tam Valley/Manzanita tavern.
-The patio is open with fire pits.
+The patio features multiple fire pits.

 152 Shoreline Hwy, 415.843.4545